 Learn ideas to stimulate language skills in toddlers and children!

 Use these 12 strategies to elicit language development, whether you are a therapist, teacher, or parent.
 There are many fun, simple activities to incorporate into your day to engage and encourage communication skills.
 These strategies are not only helpful for children struggling with language development but how you should be interacting and engaging with all children!

 1. SIT FACE-TO-FACE

 Sit on the floor with the child, so your face is at the same level as theirs.
 This puts the two of you on even ground, so they can see your face – how your mouth moves to form words, your facial expressions, and your gestures.
 It is common to have a child sit in your lap to read, but try facing each other!
 You can do anything – read a book, play with toys, or play a game.
 Use an animated, excited voice to narrate what you’re doing, describe what you’re looking at, or create a story together.

 Children love to sing!
 Use nursery rhymes and common childhood songs to engage and elicit language with your toddler.
 They’ll learn new words, expand their ability to express themselves verbally, and practice active listening and memory.
 The repetitive nature of songs, eventually learning the songs, and expecting the words is great for language development.
-Rhyming can be taught as early as three years old, which will build phonetic awareness.
+Rhyming can be taught as early as three years old, which will build phonemic awareness.

 3. PARALLEL TALK